ondrejbiza/bandits/README.md

 ## Setup

-Install Python3 and packages listed in requirements.txt.
+Install Python 3 and all packages listed in requirements.txt.

 ## Usage